timothyhinh79/silobuster/src/sanitize_data/readme.md

     - If the `type` for a phone record cannot be determined, flag for review by data manager.
     - Recognize multiple emails or urls in an entry and pull out the first one to store.
     - Coerce all data into ITU E.123 format for international numbers.
 EDIT: we decided at the event to use domestic notation.
+- Log sanitation results for reporting purposes (logic contained within log_status() method in each sanitizer class), including:
+    - Whether sanitation resulted in a change to data
+    - Invalid URLs, phones, emails
+    - Whether there was a single, multiple, or no URLs/phones/emails found in a given field

 ## Constraints
 - The code does not identify if part of a URL match exists, other than the root URL.
 It therefore fails to validate full URL matches with extra characters that might be appended after a the URL (e.g. a comma, paranthesis, period, etc.).